varunraisinghal/CSE151A-MachineLearningFinalProject/README.md

 ### What is the conclusion of your 2nd model?
 What can be done to possibly improve it?
 How did it perform to your first and why?
 Our second model was a step up from the first model in terms of complexity and results.
 When using all numeric input features, model 1 had a testing MSE >36,000,000.
 Model 2 in comparison had a testing MSE of ~20,000,000 (~24,000,000 for kfold cross validation).
 Model 2, being a neural network, can account for more complex and non-linear relationships that linear regressions struggle with.
 Model 1's linear regression, as shown in previous figures, predicted poorly especially with clusters of points that are difficult to predict with just a line.
 Model 2 however was able to generate curves to better account for this complexity.
 For improvement, we can perform more hyperparameter tuning with the number of layers, number of nodes per layer, the optimizer, the activation function, etc. Though this would take a lot of time, this would ensure that the most optimal parameters are chosen to minimize the MSE and get more accurate predictions.

+## Milestone 5 - Model 3 and Final

 ## FIGURES/ PICTORIAL REPRESENTATIONS
 The Python notebook on GitHub contains various images depicting data visualizations and model analyses, such as histograms, scatter plots, and heatmaps, highlighting key aspects of the project like data distribution, feature correlations, and model performance.
 The data exploration involved examining track features from Spotify, identifying patterns, and handling missing or erroneous values.
 Preprocessing techniques included normalizing data, encoding categorical variables, and feature selection to prepare for modeling.
 Models were developed to predict track popularity, with each model's choice and parameters based on initial findings and performance metrics.